unfogged/unfogged-protocol/README.md

 You don’t have to be sober forever.
 You don’t even have to drink to need this.
 You just need to want your brain back.

+### ✝️ Break the Cycle. $90.
+90 Days.

+Because your kids deserve a whole parent.
+Because you remember the slammed doors, the yelling, the divorce, the silence, and the pain after.
+Because healing starts with one stubborn, holy decision.

+🙏 You deserve repentance.
+🕊️ You deserve the purity of a child again.
+👣 It’s time to come home to your true reality of who you are

+> *“But while he was still a long way off, his father saw him and was filled with compassion for him;
+> he ran to his son, threw his arms around him and kissed him.”*
+> — **Luke 15:20**

 ---

 ## ✍️ Founder Note